POET, RESEARCHER, AGRARIAN DREAMER

 My life is built around words.
-The ways we tell the stories of the places and spaces we inhabit -- both physical and conceptual -- tells us equally as much about who we are.
-I am a writer because telling the stories of the environments I love helps me understand the world, other people, and myself.
-I am a poet because poetry provides me with pathways by which I can contribute to the generation of new worlds.
+The stories we tell of the physical and conceptual spaces we navigate tell us equally as much about who we are.
+I am a writer and poet because storytelling provides me with pathways by which I can contribute to the generation of new worlds.
 To this end, I see storytelling as a profound practice of resilience with the potential to change methods and mentalities.
-I tell stories to uplift the voices and narratives woven into both human and natural environments that are modeling strength in the face of apocalypse.
-My work and research interests blossomed as a direct result of my childhood on a small farm nestled in the American Rust Belt's dairy industry.
-Growing up living and working on farms in one of the most degraded environments of the world, my theoretical and ecological perspectives are informed by lived experience.
-This duality has allowed me to act as a bridge between my friends in the fields and factories of the rural towns that raised me and those in the academic and eclectic worlds I navigate now.
-In the summer of 2021, I was awarded a Brooklyn Poets Fellowship to study with poet Rosebud Ben-Oni.
-Over the course of my undergraduate career, I was awarded the Smith College Elizabeth Babcock Poetry Prize for the best poem by an undergraduate, the Gertrude Posner Spencer Prize for excellence in creative nonfiction, and the Samuel Bowles Prize for a distinguished paper in anthropology.
-I could not do anything I do without my friends and family.
+I tell stories to uplift the voices and narratives woven into both human and natural environments that are modeling strength in the face of the apocalypse.

+I have attended the Kenyon Writer's Workshop and received a Brooklyn Poets Fellowship.
+In 2022, my work was long-listed for Palette Poetry's Sappho Prize for Women Poets.
+At Smith College, I was awarded the Elizabeth Babcock Poetry Prize for the best poem by an undergraduate, the Gertrude Posner Spencer Prize for excellence in creative nonfiction, and the Samuel Bowles Prize for a distinguished paper in anthropology.